 - Ongoing support and guidance from your scheme coordinator and Walking for Health.

 - Access to Walking for Health resources and equipment to help you fulfil your role.

 - Opportunity to develop your leadership, people management and other skills.

 - Opportunity to meet new people including like-minded volunteers.

 - Opportunity to discover more of your local area and spend time in the outdoors.

 - Opportunity to be more physically active yourself.

-The next walk leader training day will be taking place in the New Year.
+The next walk leader training workshop will be taking place on Thursday

 If you would like to become a volunteer walk leader, then please contact the scheme coordinator Richard Upton at email@example.com.